Diocese of Liège: Origins of the diocese

 St Lambert (669–700) completed the conversion of the pagans in the Ardennes region.
 He was murdered at Liège around 705.
 Lambert was regarded as a martyr for his defence of church property against the avarice of the neighbouring lords.
-His successor, St Hubert, transferred the body of St Lambert to Liège, which was then a small settlement, a vicus, named Vicus Leudicus.
+His successor, St Hubert of Liège, transferred the body of St Lambert to Liège, which was then a small settlement, a vicus, named Vicus Leudicus.
 On his grave Hubert built a chapel (St. Lambert's Cathedral) which became the nucleus of the city, and near which the permanent residence of the bishops was established.

 Agilfrid (765–787) and Gerbald (787–810) were both appointed by Charlemagne.
 Hartgar built the first episcopal palace.
 Bishop Franco, who defeated the Normans, is celebrated by the Irish poet Sedulius Scottus.
 Stephen (908–920), Richaire (920–945), Hugh (945–947), Farabert (947–958) and Rathier were promoted from the cloister school.
 To Stephen, a writer and composer, the Catholic Church is indebted for the feast and the Office of the Blessed Trinity.
 Ratherius absorbed all the learning of his time.
 Heraclius, who occupied the see in 959, built four new parish churches, a monastery, and two collegiate churches, he inaugurated in his diocese an era of great artistic activity known as Mosan art.

 All these bishops, until the end of the Middle Ages, continued to call themselves bishops of the church of Tongeren, or sometimes bishops of Tongeren-Maastricht or Tongeren-Liège, Tongeren in this case referring to the old civitas of Tongeren, rather than the town.